rzeigler/waveguide/README.md

-funfix provides several building block effect types like Eval and Future that posses fewer capabilities than the most powerfult type IO. waveguide does not provide equivalents; there is only the IO type. waveguide does not provide an equivalent to funfix's Scheduler abstraction.
+funfix provides several building block effect types like Eval and Future that posses fewer capabilities than the most powerfult type IO. waveguide does not provide equivalents; there is only the IO type. waveguide does not provide an equivalent to funfix's Scheduler abstraction, although there is a trampolining runtime that underlies waveguides runloop and is configurable.
 Both waveguide and funfix optimistically run synchronous effects until the first asynchronous boundary.
 In funfix can be customized by providing an `ExecutionModel` and one such use is to perform auto-batching to ensure that every n synchronous steps the runloop will suspend to give other fibers a chance to run.
 By contrast, waveguide will never automatically insert a boundary because doing so could result in unexpected behavior